Editor’s note: This article has been updated in light of the UK-EU trade deal that was agreed at the end of 2020 and is now in place.

-In the latter case, operator licences and permits will be required, the driver will need to be eligible to drive abroad (and will need to ensure they carry the correct documents), and there might be rules for certain goods that need to be transported.
+In the latter case, operator licences and permits are required, the driver will need to be eligible to drive abroad (and will need to ensure they carry the correct documents), and there might be rules for certain goods that need to be transported in any given country.

 Businesses that export a lot of goods might want to apply for authorised consignee and/or consignor status to avoid the need to use customs offices to start and end transit of goods.

-In this section, discover how VAT will be changing (and what won’t change), learn about VAT on imports and exports, and find out how Northern Ireland will be affected.
+In this section, discover how VAT has changed (and what hasn’t), learn about VAT on imports and exports, and find out how Northern Ireland is affected.

-Domestic VAT rules remain the same following the end of the transition period.
+Domestic VAT rules remain the same following the end of the Brexit transition period.

-However, VAT rules relating to imports and exports to and from the EU will change.
+However, VAT rules relating to imports and exports to and from the EU have changed.

 Prior to Brexit and during the transition period, the UK was part of the EU VAT regime.
-This means a UK business didn’t have to register for VAT in each EU country, and instead applies a common set of rules in relation to VAT.
+This meant a UK business didn’t have to register for VAT in each EU country, and instead applied a common set of rules in relation to VAT.

-It also means UK businesses were able to use various VAT simplifications such as distance selling thresholds and online VAT refund process.
+It also meant UK businesses were able to use various VAT simplifications such as distance selling thresholds and the online VAT refund process.

-However, as of 1 January 2021, UK businesses will treat EU countries like they already do countries outside the EU.
+However, as of 1 January 2021, businesses in Great Britain now treat EU countries like they already do countries outside the EU.

-The VAT terminology will change accordingly.
-Trade with EU countries will cease to be called dispatches and acquisitions, and will instead be referred to as imports and exports – again, in line with trade with non-EU countries.
+Trade with EU countries are no longer called dispatches and acquisitions, and instead are referred to as imports and exports – again, in line with trade with non-EU countries.

-In broad terms, VAT will be payable upon import, although the UK government has introduced the postponed VAT payment system to avoid cash flow issues.
+In broad terms, VAT is payable upon import, although the UK government has introduced the postponed VAT payment system to avoid cash flow issues (see below).